trustgraph-ai/trustgraph/docs/tech-specs/flow-configurable-parameters.md

 The system will:
 1. Map flow parameter names to their definitions (e.g., `model` → `llm-model`)
 2. Validate values against the parameter definitions
-3. Substitute values into processor settings during flow instantiation
+3. Substitute values into processor parameters during flow instantiation

 ### Implementation Details